obinna240/addressbook/README.md

 ### Building App
 The solution was implemented using Java 8 and Maven (Dependency management).
 Please note that no external libraries like Apache Commons or Guava were used.
 This was a decision made on purpose.
 In production these external libraries would be the preferred choice to make some of the processes like string manipulations easier.
+As mentioned above, to run the App this way, you should have maven installed otherwise use mvnw wrapper.

 The main application with all the solutions can be run and found in ```com.obi.addressBook.App.java``` To run this using maven, do: